 By Asky314159 0 Comments

-- The game must have made its initial or US release within the current calendar year.
+- The game must have made either its initial or US release within the current calendar year.

 - For most western games, the initial release and the US release occurs on the same day, so the distinction is not important.

 - The distinction is more likely to matter for Japanese releases.
-Persona 5, for example, will make its initial release in 2015 and its US release in 2016 and will pass this rule in both years.
+Yakuza 5, for example, made its initial release in 2012 and its US release in 2015 and could have been considered for either year's awards.

 - Any game is only eligible for a single year's awards.